 Over 20 cubic feet of archives including land records, planning documentation, maps, oral history interviews, measured architectural drawings, and scientific research field notes document the park’s history.
 Field notes, photographs, and archival documents from the Campbells’ archeological work are also included.

 Photograph collections are comprised of historic photographs of the area, Keys family photo albums, and Stephen Willard fine-art prints.
 Some of the Joshua Tree National Park Historic Photo Collection is available on NP Gallery.

 Included in the research facility is a 6,000 volume research library encompassing cultural and natural resource information for the desert region.
 Research reports, oral history transcripts, desert studies volumes, National Park Service planning documents, video tapes, and newspaper and magazine articles are available for use.

 Accessing the Collections

-The museum collections and research library are open to researchers and the public, by appointment, Monday through Friday 8:00 a.m. to 3:30 p.m.
+The museum collections and research library are open to researchers by appointment, Monday through Friday, 8:00 a.m. to 3:30 p.m.
 Work space is available but limited.